StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 # Proper Error Handling

 Error handling in Bash is crucial for ensuring that scripts function as intended, produce predictable behavior, provide useful feedback, and efficiently manage unexpected events.
-Implementing proper error handling practices can prevent small issues from escalating into major problems.
+Implementing proper error-handling practices can prevent small issues from escalating into major problems.

-This section covers essential practices for handling errors in Bash, including checking for command success, redirecting errors to `stderr`, and using `trap` for signal handling.
+This section covers essential practices for handling errors in Bash, such as checking for command success, working with standard error streams (1), and using `trap` for signal handling.
+{ .annotate }

+1. **Streams**: Streams in Unix-like systems are standardized channels used for input and output operations between programs and the operating system. `stdin` (standard input) is the stream from which a program reads input data, usually from the keyboard; `stdout` (standard output) is the stream where a program writes its output, typically to the terminal; and `stderr` (standard error) is the stream used for outputting error messages, also usually directed to the terminal but can be redirected separately from stdout. _(Definition provided by ChatGPT)_

 ## Checking Command Success